 Entering new subjects into Labmatrix

-Once you're entering the new Subject record, there are a few bits of info that you'll enter:
+Once you're entering the new Subject record, you need to:

-Once you're done entering the subject info, click the "Save" button at the bottom of the record to save it.
+Once you're done entering the subject info, click the "Save" button at the top of the record to save it.

 MDASI-BT & MDASI-SP data

 At this point, the BTTC and CERN studies are recording just the MDASI-BT and MDASI-SP data in Labmatrix.
-Both forms are accessible within a subject's record; existing data is present in the "Custom Data" tab within that record, and entry of new data takes place via the "My Workflows" menu at the top of the record.
+Both forms are accessible within a subject's record, in the "Forms" tab.

 Entering new MDASI data

-- Search for and retrieve the relevant subject record so that it's visible in the lower-right Workspace pane.
+- Search for and open the relevant subject record.

-- Click the "My Workflows" menu at the top left of the pane.
+Click the "Forms" tab at the top of the record.

 Viewing existing MDASI data

-All existing data for subjects is visible within the "Custom Data" tab of the subject's record.
+All existing data for subjects is visible within the "Forms" tab of the subject's record.